 Budget: Design a complete budget for up to 24 months of support.
 Identify amounts for each co-PI, expenditures for salaries, supplies, and miscellaneous costs.
 GCAT awards may not be used for equipment costing \$5,000 or more, travel expenses, or indirect costs.
-The total budget may not exceed \$75,000.
-Only non-faculty salaries and wages are permitted, however, co-PIs are expected to commit a minimum of 10% effort to the project.
+No more than \$50,000 may be used to pay for services from a non-LLU supplier (i.e., transgenic mouse generation, device prototype, training, etc.) The total budget may not exceed \$75,000.
+Only non-faculty salaries and wages are permitted, however, c/o-PIs are expected to commit a minimum of 10% effort to the project.
 All other Key-Personnel should be listed as "Other Significant Contributors," (OSC); no internal consultants or co-investigators should be listed on the application.
 OSCs are individuals who have committed to contribute to the scientific development or execution of the project, but are not committing any specified measurable effort (i.e., person months) to the project and will not receive a salary.
-LLU core facilities must be utilized - In the event that LLU does not have the resource on campus, contact your Pre Award team member to discuss an alternative.
-Consult with a Pre Award team member (ext.
-55160).
+LLU core facilities must be utilized whenever possible.
+In the event that LLU does not have the resource on campus, contact your Pre Award team member (rapreaward@llu.edu; X55160) to discuss an alternative.